h2oai/datatable/docs/start/install.rst

    C:\> pip install YOUR_WHEEL_URL

-For macOS and Linux, latest wheels can be found at `S3 repository`_.
+For macOS and Linux, latest wheels can be found at our `S3 repository`_.

 Build from source